pjg/exvo_globalize/README.md

 $ bundle
 ```

-and generate the database migration
+finally generate the database migration and the javascript library:

 ```bash
 $ rails generate exvo_globalize:install
 ```

+If you don’t plan on using I18n in javascript you can just delete the generated `public/javascripts/exvo_globalize_i18n.js` file.

-It is advised to have your `/globalize/` actions behind an authorization barrier (besides `/globalize/translations.json`, which is by default publicly accessible).
+It is advised to have your `/globalize/` actions behind an authorization barrier (besides `/globalize/translations.json` and `/globalize/translations/js/*.js`, which are by default publicly accessible).
 Create a `config/initializers/exvo_globalize.rb` file with similar contents:

 ```ruby